Best Cannabis for Pain Management: Exploring Strains and Recommended Treatment Strategies

 Orthopedic Pain (including back and neck pain) is naturally occurring pain that stems from the musculoskeletal system, particularly the spine, joints, and muscles.

-Years of clinical research show that Cannabis has repeatedly proven to be a highly beneficial treatment for orthopedic pain reduction and management.
 In many cases, patients have been able to stop long-term opiate usage altogether, sparing them to the many unwanted side effects that accompany opiate usage.

 Research shows that the cannabinoids that show the most promise for orthopedic cases tend to be those with a high concentration of THC combined with CBD, which acts as a type of support or activator for the THC.